Rosneft: TNK-BP acquisition

 On 22 October 2012, it was announced that Rosneft will take over TNK-BP International, a parent company of TNK-BP Holding, which is the third largest oil company in Russia.
-BP will receive in exchange of its stake $12.3 billion of cash and 18.5% of Rosneft's share, while ARR will receive $28 billion in cash.
-According to Rosneft's CEO Igor Sechin, no discussion had been held on a buyout of minority shareholders in TNK-BP Holding.
+BP will receive in exchange of its stake $12.3 billion of cash and 18.5% of Rosneft's share, while ARR received $28 billion in cash.
+According to Rosneft's CEO Igor Sechin, no discussion was held on a buyout of minority shareholders in TNK-BP Holding.
 The deal was completed on 20 March 2013.

 2020s

 On 27 February 2022, BP announced that it would divest its 19.75% stake in Rosneft in response to the Russian invasion of Ukraine that took place in February 2022.

+In 2022, Trafigura wound down its relationship with Rosneft, Rosneft asked 2Rivers to take Trafigura's place.

-The week beginning 19 April 2022, Rosneft attempted to sell millions of barrels of Urals, one of three main export-grade crude oils sold by Russia.
+The week beginning 19 April 2022, Rosneft attempted to sell millions of barrels of Urals, one of Russia's three main export-grade crude oils.
 The offer failed to attract any customers.

-Following the 2022 Russian invasion of Ukraine more than half of Rosneft's 11-member board have quit, forcing the company into a major reshuffle at its annual general meeting on 30 June 2022.
-Taieb Belmahdi, a former executive at Qatar's state-owned QE, has been elected chairman of the board to replace ex-German chancellor Gerhard Schröder who stepped down in May.
+Following the 2022 Russian invasion of Ukraine, more than half of Rosneft's 11-member board had quit, forcing the company into a major reshuffle at its annual general meeting on 30 June 2022.
+Taieb Belmahdi, a former executive at Qatar's state-owned QE, has been elected chairman of the board to replace ex-German chancellor Gerhard Schröder, who stepped down in May.

+In November 2023 a Rosneft subsidiary Sakhalinmorneftegaz-Shelf was given the job of managing Sakhalin-I with an 11.5% interest in the project.

+In January 2024, Ukrainian retaliatory drone strikes hit at least four oil and gas terminals across Russia, including Rosneft's Tuapse oil terminal on the Black Sea coast.

+On 13 March 2024, Ukrainian drones set fire to Rosneft's oil refinery in Ryazan, the seventh largest in Russia, causing injuries according to the regional governor.
+The refinery is responsible for 8% of Russian aviation fuel, 6.4% of gasoline, 4.1% of diesel, and 7.7% of fuel oil.
+Another drone was shot down over the Kirishi refinery, Russia's second largest, without causing damage or injuries.

 Sanctions

 On 16 July 2014, the Obama administration imposed sanctions through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Rosneft and other entities to the Sectoral Sanctions List (SSL) in retaliation for the annexation of the Crimean Peninsula by the Kremlin and the ongoing Russian interference in Ukraine.
+On 12 September 2014 the United Kingdom also sanctioned Rosneft.

-The Trump administration expanded further sanctions on its Swiss-incorporated company (Rosneft Trading S.A.) and its president Didier Casimiro on 18 February 2020, for supporting Venezuela's Nicolás Maduro regime by operating in the oil sector of the Venezuelan economy.
+The first Trump administration expanded further sanctions on its Swiss-incorporated company (Rosneft Trading S.A.) and its president Didier Casimiro on 18 February 2020, for supporting Venezuela's Nicolás Maduro regime by operating in the oil sector of the Venezuelan economy.

 In March 2022, as a result of the 2022 Russian invasion of Ukraine the EU imposed sanctions on Rosneft.